DavertMik/slides-embract-testing/slides/testing.md

   * < 20 s
 * For all tests
   * should be run on CI
-  * easy to split into parallel thereads
+  * easy to split into parallel processes
   * < 20 min

 ---